 Introduction

 Artistic research has undergone a dynamic and positive development over the last twenty years, but the road ahead is still uneven and a little bumpy.
-More broadly speaking, even at certain art schools, there is relatively little knowledge about what it really is, and some questions still remain about what artistic research has to contribute.
-Reports have come out at regular intervals that indicate that the challenge for research, and before it for artistic development work, is that the methodology has been too ambiguous and that the projects have failed to rise above the individual researcher’s private sphere.1 The problem, to the extent that there still is a problem, will eventually be resolved, even though it may seem that it’s taking a very long time.
-More links with other research disciplines, the rest of the cultural community and a broader swath of society could contribute to a more stable development and to a more methodological direction.
+More broadly speaking, even at art schools, there is relatively little knowledge about what it really is, and some questions still remain about what artistic research may contribute.
+Reports have come out at regular intervals that indicate that the challenge for artistic research, and before it for artistic development work, is that the methodology has been too ambiguous and that the projects have failed to rise above the individual researcher’s private sphere.1 The problem, to the extent that there still is a problem, will eventually be resolved, even though it may seem that it’s taking a very long time.
+More links with other research disciplines, the rest of the cultural community and a broader swath of society could contribute to a more stable development and to a more focused methodological direction.
 The lack of defined theoretical constructs and methods, however, may be seen as both a blessing and a curse for artistic research.
 How can heterogeneity be preserved as a shared field is constructed?

 Still, there is no shortage of methods, and one of these that is often forgotten is the actual writing.
 Writing as a method has become somewhat problematic, however, in artistic research.
 The question of whether writing as a part of artistic research practice impacts or even inhibits artistic processes has been recurrently discussed.2 That discussion builds on the idea that theory, practice and method are separated from one another and that too much of one will have a negative impact on the other.
-Instead, as I argued in my contribution to the anthology Acts of Creation (2015), which addresses questions about academic advising in artistic research, that it should be possible to think in new ways about the relationships between theory, practice and method.3 The concept and context are not always fixed, and they shift in relation to each other.
+Instead, as I argued in my contribution to the anthology Acts of Creation (2015), which addresses questions about academic advising in artistic research, that it should be possible to think in new ways about the relationships between theory, practice and method.3 The concept and context are not always fixed, but shift in relation to each other.
 The findings of a dynamic artistic practice can also be analysed through quantitative as well as qualitative methods and can form models for future research.
 These models can provide stable data even if they do not in themselves represent enduring findings.
 If the practice that generated the research findings is included in the description, it is more likely that those findings will contribute to knowledge that is useful.
 Therefore, the findings should primarily be sought not in the reduction, or in the deductive method, but in the complexity and instability – in short, in relation to chaos.4